-Rent-To-Own Homes
+Rent-to-Own Homes

-How Does Rent To Own Homes Work?
+How Does Rent-to-Own Homes Work?

 Gustan Cho Associates are mortgage brokers licensed in 48 states

 In this guide, we will cover how rent-to-own homes work for homebuyers who cannot quite get traditional financing.
 When you want to buy a home, the usual process involves applying for a mortgage to finance the purchase.
 This is a whole different process, where you will have to be approved to get the funds, and your application doesn’t always go through.
-Ronda Butts of Gustan Cho Associates is a rent-to-own homes realtor and expert.
-Ronda said the following about rent-to-own homes and the current market:

-Rent-to-own homes are becoming increasing popular today than ever before.
-Combination of the housing market being slow due to not having as many buyers as in the past couple of years due to skyrocketing rates and soaring inflation, lenders are more strict with lending requirements.
+Combination of the slow housing market due to lower demand as in the past couple to skyrocketing rates and soaring inflation, lenders are more strict with lending requirements.

 Many borrowers need time so they can work on their credit and qualified income.
 Sometimes, you may not have the required credit score, or you don’t have the amount required as a down payment, which means your loan request will be denied.
 If you are in such a situation, another option is available to you – a rent-to-own contract.
 Under this arrangement, you are not necessarily renting the property but rather leasing it for a set period of time before having the option of buying it at a later date or at the end of your lease.

 What Are Rent-To-Own Homes?